Skip to main content

 Notes

 • SV ID means Space Vehicle identifier.
-First satellite identifier is 0.
+The first satellite identifier is 0.

 • Due to the limited payload size on the LoRa network (EU868, DR0-2, Max: 59 bytes), only 3 entries can be updated in a downlink.
 So the number of almanac entries requested in a single request is limited to 3.